 Our free online assessment tool can help give you an idea of the language, literacy and numeracy skills needed to study a VET course.
 This tool can also help you determine your learning level and help you plan your future studies.
 You can access the Language, Literacy and Numeracy tool here.

 Once you are enrolled in this course, you will receive access to the first Module, which contains the first set of units for the course.
 When you have successfully completed those units, you'll be given access to the next Module.
-Modules 1 - 9 have been released and will be available once the course is live.
+Modules 1 - 13 have been released.
 The subsequent Modules will be available on the following dates:

 Open Colleges may make changes to the course from time to time to reflect changes introduced to the relevant Training Package or other regulatory requirements.
 Please download the course guide for current information about the course and its status.

 Work effectively in the leisure and health industries

 Provide appropriate leisure and health services

 Operate within the policies and procedures of the leisure and health sector

 Communicate with people from diverse backgrounds and situations